 AMD vs Intel CPU Lithography

 There are a few major underlying technologies that dictate the potency of any chip.
 The most fundamental rule of processors still holds true: The densest process nodes, provided they have decent power, performance, and area (PPA) characteristics, will often win the battle if paired with a solid microarchitecture.
-When you judge AMD vs Intel CPUs based on these criteria, AMD has the lead in both lithography and architecture.
+When you judge AMD vs Intel CPUs based on these criteria, AMD has the lead in lithography.

 But whether or not AMD actually owns the process lead is a topic of debate: Unlike Intel, AMD doesn't produce its processors.
 Instead, the company designs its processors and then contracts with outside fabs that actually produce the chips.
 In the case of AMD's current-gen Ryzen processors, the company uses a combination of GlobalFoundries 12nm process and TSMC's 7nm node for its chips, with the latter being the most important.

-The benefits of TSMC's 7nm node mean AMD can build cheaper, faster, and denser chips with more cores, and all within a relatively low power consumption envelope.
-That lends the designs a comfortable lead, provided they're combined with a decent design.
+The benefits of TSMC's 7nm node mean AMD can build cheaper, faster, and denser chips with more performance cores, and all within a relatively low power consumption envelope.

 AMD's only concern is production capacity: While AMD has access to 7nm production, the company can't source enough silicon from TSMC, at least in the near term, to match the power of Intel's captive fabs.
-That leaves AMD exposed to shortages and potentially restricts market penetration.
-We've seen the most painful example of that weakness in the wake of AMD's Ryzen 5000 and Radeon 6000 launches.
-AMD's CPUs and GPUs are often almost impossible to find at retail, and even the company's older models have fallen prey to the shortages.
-Meanwhile, Intel has plenty of processors available.
+That leaves AMD exposed to shortages and potentially restricts market penetration, particularly during chip shortages.
+Meanwhile, Intel doesn't suffer from such extreme production shortages.

 Intel vs AMD CPU Architecture